[Azure] Auto-scaling SQL Database DTUs using Azure Automation

 option

--DatabaseName SQL Database name to use
+-DatabaseName The name of the SQL Database to use

--ServerName SQL Server name to use
+-ServerName The name of the SQL Server to use

 Combining the above code will result in this

-# Write a command to get Azure Automation connection information and assign it to a variable $connection = Get-AutomationConnection -Name "{Automation account connection name}" # Authorize Azure account Connect-AzAccount -Tenant $connection.
-TenantID ` -ApplicationId $connection.ApplicationID -CertificateThumbprint ` $connection.CertificateThumbprint # Change the SQL Database plan to S0 (Standard DTU 10) Set-AzSqlDatabase -ResourceGroupName "{Resource Group Name}" ` -DatabaseName "{SQL Database Name }" -ServerName "{SQL Server name}" ` -Edition "Standard" -RequestedServiceObjectiveName "S0"
+# Write a command to get Azure Automation connection information and assign it to a variable $connection = Get-AutomationConnection -Name "{Automation account connection name}" # Authorize your Azure account Connect-AzAccount -Tenant $connection.TenantID ` -ApplicationId $connection.ApplicationID -CertificateThumbprint ` $connection.CertificateThumbprint # Change the SQL Database plan to S0 (Standard DTU 10) Set-AzSqlDatabase -ResourceGroupName "{resource group name}" ` -DatabaseName "{SQL Database name}" -ServerName "{SQL Server name}" ` -Edition "Standard" -RequestedServiceObjectiveName "S0"

-Check the operation of the created runbook
+Check the operation of the created Runbook

 ⑳ Open the test window to check the operation of the created runbook